-AHSGR Book Club is a perfect place for readers who enjoy learning about and sharing our German Russian history, culture, and heritage.
-We meet quarterly via Zoom to talk about the book we’ve read and to share our insights.
+AHSGR Book Club is a perfect place for readers who enjoy learning about and sharing our German-Russian history, culture, and heritage.
+We meet quarterly via Zoom to discuss the book we’ve read and share our insights.

-Our previous book club meetings are posted below.
+Our previous book club discussions are posted below.
 Please join us next time!

 Then The Rules Changed